abandisch/graphql-server/README.md

   Replace `yourjwtsecret` with the value held in `PRISMA_JWT_SECRET` the `.env` file (see below second point)

-  To generate the string for the endpoint, first ensure `prisma` is installed (`npm install -g prisma`), then run `prisma deploy`.
-Select the demo server and the default values for service and service.
+  To generate the string for the endpoint, first ensure `prisma` is installed (`npm install -g prisma`), and the GraphQL ClI is installed globally (`npm install -g graphql-cli`), then run `prisma deploy`.
+Select the demo server and the default values for service and stage.
 Once complete, the process will automatically add the `endpoint` to the `prisma.yml`

 * `.env` - create this in the root directory of the project and put the following inside and provide values for each: